apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ### Better version of vim

-Vim is really old school text editor that is 28 years old already.
-On one hand it is mature and battle tested, but on the other hand it lack of feature that in 2020 should be a standard.
-Because of that I will suggest to check out neovim project.
-Project started at 2014, by forking vim.
+Vim is this old school text editor that nobody want's to use it anymore?
+Wrong!
+Maybe vim is 28 years old already, but it is maintained till today and has plenty of fans.
+Vim on one hand it is amature and battle tested project, however in my opinion it lack of some features that in 2020 should be a standard.
+It is up to you if you want to use Vim, or try refreshed fork from 2014 called neoVim.
 It is the same old vim with a lot of modifications and improvements.

-You should be able to install vim via command line as it is well known and should be in your distro repository:
+You should be able to install noevim via command line as it is well known and should be already in your distro repository:
 ```bash
 sudo apt-get install neovim
 ```

 #### Basic config
 Configuration files for neovim can be find in *~/.config/nvim/* directory.
-For now I am using only the *init.vim* as it is the main source for vim configuration.
-Syntax is the same as in standard vim configuration.
+File *init.vim* is the main source for vim configuration.
+Syntax is the same as in standard vim, so you can use the same file for both versions of vim.

-My bare configuration looked like that:
 ```bash
 set number
 set ruler